jeffbass/yin-yang-ranch/README.rst

 Raspberry Pi GPIO Python module to control lights (e.g., to light the water meter) and irrigaion valves.

-I currently have 2 repositories on GitHub: this one (just a few docs so far) and
+I currently have 2 repositories on GitHub: this one (which has just a few docs so far) and
 `imagezmq: Transporting OpenCV images. <https://github.com/jeffbass/imagezmq>`_ I wrote **imagezmq** to move images taken by Raspberry Pi computers to hub computers for image processing.
 I use a variety of computer vision techniques implemented